stinefk/stinefk/README.md

-👋 Hi, I am Stine - a creative, yet business minded woman with a BA(Hons) in Fashion Promotion and Imaging, and currently a masters student in Computer Science with specialization in Cyber Security
+👋 Hi, I am Stine - a creative, yet business minded woman with a BA(Hons) in Fashion Promotion and Imaging, and currently a masters degree student in Computer Science with specialization in Cyber Security

 About me:
 - I am a social creature and laugh alot